weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

 ---

+{% include product-vars %}

 ## What you will build ##

 Weave allows you to focus on developing your application, rather than your infrastructure.

-In this example we will demonstrate how Weave allows you to quickly and easily deploy a simple load balancing solution using Weave and WeaveDNS, with no modifications to your application and minimal docker knowledge.
+In this example we will demonstrate how Weave allows you to quickly and easily deploy a simple load balancing solution using {{Weave Net}} and {{Weave Run}}, with no modifications to your application and minimal docker knowledge.

-We will run a very simple go based rest server which shows the IP address of each container to demonstrate our use of round robin DNS.
+We will run a very simple go-based rest server that displays the IP address of each container to demonstrate our use of round robin DNS.

 ![Simple Loadbalancing with Weave](/guides/images/Weave_LoadBalance.png)